-The 2015 DMC Development Plan provided a Capital Investment Plan (DMC-CIP) focused on the attainment of two primary goals to be realized by four specific priorities guiding funding decisions.
+The 2015 DMC Development Plan provided a Capital Investment Plan (DMC-CIP) to be realized by four specific priorities guiding funding decisions.

 Priority #1: Create a Catalyst

 Identify and support the development of a concentrated and dynamic "city center" (Heart of the City) and other early phase Public Infrastructure Projects that can effect change; be a catalyst for development throughout the DMC Development District; and create reserves to provide the funding resources necessary to catalyze large-scale investments over time.